 Expert Tips and Customizations

 - Add other berries with the strawberries.
-Substitute one cup (or more) of the strawberries with blueberries, blackberries, or raspberries.
+Substitute one cup (or more) of the strawberries with blackberries or raspberries.
+Or go wild and turn this strawberry into a blueberry cobbler!

 - Add another fruit like peaches, pears, or apples in with the strawberries as well.

 - Use a different kind of ice cream.
-Strawberry and peach are favorites here at my house, but my mom likes chocolate chip, and one of my nieces loves mango sorbet!
+Strawberry ice cream and peach ice cream are favorites here at my house, but my mom likes chocolate chip, and one of my nieces loves mango sorbet!
 There are no rules here.

 - Sprinkle chopped pecans, almonds, or walnuts over the top of the ice cream for a nutty, crunchy topping.